zumbuh/citra-games-wiki/CONTRIBUTING.md

  - [Code](#code)
  - [Wiki](#wiki)

+## Info About This Wiki

+### Angle Brackets
 Throughout this guide, code blocks like `<Value>` are used.
 This means that "Value" should be replaced by something, and the "<>" should be deleted.

-In this repo, DAT files follow the TOML syntax, where each line consists of `<key> = <value>`.
-Value can either be a string (Words with surrounding quotes.), an integer (Number with no quotes.), or a boolean (`true` or `false`.).
-There can also be an array of tables in a DAT file (A group of values.), which look like `[[ <name> ]]`.
+### Dates

 All dates follow the format `<4-Digit Year>-<2-Digit Month>-<2-Digit Day>`.
 For example, June 3rd 2017 would be "2017-06-03".

+### Title IDs

 Title IDs can be found near the top of a log when running a game.
-For example, this is what it looks like for The Legend of Zelda: Ocarina of Time: `[   0.019882] Loader <Info> core/loader/ncch.cpp:Load:340: Program ID: 0004000000033500`.
+For example, this is what it looks like for The Legend of Zelda: Ocarina of Time, 0004000000033500: `[   0.019882] Loader <Info> core/loader/ncch.cpp:Load:340: Program ID: 0004000000033500`.

+### TOML

+In this repo, DAT files follow the [TOML](https://github.com/toml-lang/toml) syntax, where each line consists of the creation of a peice of data.
+The simplest form of this is assigning a value to a key (`<Key> = <Value>`).
+The data types used for these `Value`s in this wiki are:
+ - Booleans, true or false (Example: `true`.)
+ - Integers, numbers (Example: `5`.)
+ - Strings, characters with surrounding quotes (Example: `"Hi!"`.)
+ - Arrays, collection of booleans, integers, or strings (Example for an array of integers: `[33, 2398, 234]`.)

+ These key/value pairs can be grouped together using an array of tables (Example: `[[ Stuff ]]`, with the pairs on the next lines.).
+These can be used more than once in a TOML file.

+### GitHub Issues
+Game issues can be found [here](https://github.com/citra-emu/citra/issues).
+The ID of the issue can be found at the end of the URL.
+For example, [SNES Virtual Console Games - Crash on Boot](https://github.com/citra-emu/citra/issues/2782)'s ID is 2782.

 ## Code
 The code consists of the actual files in the Github repisitory.
 To modify them, you have to fork this repo, make your changes, and send a pull request.